 On the production front, Tri Marine provides its first careful examination of its greenhouse gas emissions in this report, in addition to updates on water, waste, and packaging impacts.
 Tri Marine recognizes that climate change is perhaps the greatest sustainability challenge humanity faces today, and that we cannot leave the problem to future generations without taking action ourselves.
-In total, Tri Marine's operations (NFD, SolTuna, Seafman, and Gralco) generated an estimated 46,922 tons of CO2 equivalent, averaging just over half a ton (.51) of CO2 emissions per single ton of finished product (canned tuna).
-This is much lower than the emissions released during the production of most other animal proteins.
+In total, Tri Marine's operations (NFD, SolTuna, Seafman, and Gralco) generated an estimated 46,922 tons of CO_2 equivalent, averaging just over half a ton (.51) of CO_2 emissions per single ton of finished product (canned tuna).
 But we still strive to reduce impact further, and we are committing to a 20% reduction by 2030.
 In other areas, we reduced the use of plastic packaging to 883 tons in 2020, down from 1,053 tons in 2019.
 We also increased our use of recycled materials from 152 tons in 2019 to 171 tons in 2020.